-- 4.4.13 GO Stations identified on Appendix B Major Transportation Facilities and Routes shall be the principal access points for inter-regional rail.
-(OPA 167) - 4.4.14 The City of Hamilton supports the expansion of GO Transit through increased service to the City.
-(OPA 167) - 4.4.14.1 A proposed inter-modal transportation terminal has been identified at Fifty Road and the QEW shown on Appendix B - Major Transportation Faculties and Routes.
-The proposed location of the inter-modal transportation terminal shall be an access point/destination for future inter-regional and multi-modal travel. - 4.4.15 Access to the GO Transit network at GO Transit stations shall be promoted through provision of adequate conventional and specialized transit, higher order transit, and active transportation facilities, as well as limited commuter parking facilities where appropriate outside of the Downtown Urban Growth Centre.
-(OPA 167) - 4.4.16 The City shall work together with other municipalities and transit providers to implement seamless integration and coordination between transit networks across municipal jurisdictions from both planning and operational perspectives.
+- 4.4.12 The City of Hamilton supports the expansion of GO Transit through increased service to the City and additional expansion to the eastern portions of the City. - 4.4.12.1 A proposed inter-modal transportation terminal has been identified at Fifty Road and the QEW shown on Appendix B Major Transportation Faculties and Routes.
+The proposed location of the inter-modal transportation terminal shall be an access point/destination for future inter-regional and multi-modal travel. - 4.4.13 Access to the GO Transit network at GO Transit stations shall be promoted through provision of adequate conventional and specialized transit, rapid transit, and active transportation facilities, as well as limited commuter parking facilities where appropriate outside of the Downtown Urban Growth Centre. - 4.4.14 The City shall work together with other municipalities and transit providers to implement seamless integration and coordination between transit networks across municipal jurisdictions from both planning and operational perspectives. - 4.4.15 The City along with Metrolinx has identified the northern portion of the Downtown Urban Growth Centre as the location for the establishment of a GO/VIA transit station.
+This station, along with the existing GO Station identified on Appendix B Major Transportation Facilities and Routes, shall be the principal access points for inter-regional rail.